nwillc/gorelease/README.md

 ## Your Code License

-This file is optional, if present the text in this file will be used as a comment for the `version.go` files generated.
+This file (`LICENSE.md` or `LICENSE`) is optional, if present the text it contains will be used as a comment in the `version.go` files generated.

 # Use